morningred88/AWS/DOP-C01_Devops_Prof/Incident_event_response/Indient_response_notes.md

 Add a new instance to the Auto Scaling group to balance the load - Did not check this one

 Result: Instance is not more in ASG, desired capacity of ASG changed from 2 to 1.
 But I can see the instance in EC2 console.

+#### Set to Standby

+Proceeding with this action will:

+* Remove this instance from the Elastic Load Balancers associated with Auto Scaling group
+* Increases the load on other instances in Auto Scaling group

+Add a new instance to the Auto Scaling group to balance the load - Did not check this one

+Result: Instance is still in ASG, desired capacity of ASG changed from 2 to 1.
+But when I set the instance in service, desired capacity of ASG changed back from 1 to 2.

+This setting is good for trouble shooting, then we can put it back to service.